 PARKING & TRANSPORTATION

 It’s important to consider how your guests will get to the Colorado National Monument and where they’ll park once they’re there.
 The park services recommend limiting the number of vehicles in your party if possible.
-Consider car pooling or hiring buses to transport your guests.
-Park personnel will not be available to offer special assistance for traffic, parking, or other logistical needs associated with your wedding.
+There are very limited parking spots, especially at the wedding friendly sites, so this is an essential factor to consider.
+Most couples choose to have guests car pool or hire buses/shuttles to transport your guests to and from the park.
+Park personnel will not be available to offer special assistance for traffic, parking, or other logistical needs associated with your wedding, so have a game plan.

 RULES & REGULATIONS

 Beyond the permit and parking situation, there are a number of important regulations to be aware of.
 As they say on their website, “Activities may not interfere with normal visitor use of the park; therefore, areas will not be closed to public access during the event.
 Any event that interferes with the normal activities of visitors, such as the closing of trails, overlooks or public use facilities, will not be allowed.”
-Amplification of sound is also not permitted according to park policies, nor will you have access to park utilities for power.
+Plan to go early or late in the day if you’re seeking privacy Amplification of sound is also not permitted according to park policies, nor will you have access to park utilities for power.

 PORTRAIT LOCATIONS